MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/ada-addendum.md

 *  Except as expressly modified by this Extensions Addendum, all of the terms and conditions in the App Developer Agreement,<!--todo: doc title/link?--> which is incorporated by reference herein, apply to the offering and distribution of your Microsoft Edge Extensions.

-*  Except where expressly modified by this Addendum, the terms and conditions that apply to an "Application" or "App" under the App Developer Agreement<!--todo: doc title/link?--> will apply to an Extension as defined in this Addendum and all references to "Store" or "Microsoft Store" under the App Developer Agreement<!--todo: doc title/link?--> will apply to Microsoft Edge Add-ons as defined in this Addendum.
+*  Except where expressly modified by this Addendum, the terms and conditions that apply to an "Application" or "App" under the App Developer Agreement will apply to an Extension as defined in this Addendum and all references to "Store" or "Microsoft Store" under the App Developer Agreement will apply to Microsoft Edge Add-ons as defined in this Addendum.

 1. DEFINITIONS.
-Capitalized terms not defined herein will have the meanings provided in the App Developer Agreement.<!--todo: doc title/link?-->
+Capitalized terms not defined herein will have the meanings provided in the App Developer Agreement.

     1. "Certification Requirements" means the technical, functional, content, and other policy requirements provided by Microsoft (at [https://go.microsoft.com/fwlink/?linkid=2104222](developer-policies.md), or another location(s) specified by Microsoft) for Extensions offered through Microsoft Edge Add-ons.

     1. "Microsoft Edge Add-ons" means a Microsoft owned or operated platform, however named, through which Microsoft Edge Extensions may be offered to or acquired by Customers.

 1. SUBMISSION, CERTIFICATION, AND DISTRIBUTION OF APPS.
-Section 3 of the App Developer Agreement<!--todo: doc title/link?--> is hereby deleted and replaced by the following:
+Section 3 of the App Developer Agreement is hereby deleted and replaced by the following:

     1. Submission.
 You must submit to Microsoft each Extension that you wish to make available through Microsoft Edge Add-ons, including any updates to each Extension.
 You are solely responsible and liable for the Extensions you submit.
 You are responsible for supporting your extension.
 Microsoft will retain (or destroy) all copies of the Extension and other materials you submit.
 Microsoft will not return them, so you must maintain your own backup copies.